Back

 The IoT market is currently booming.
 There are over 14 billion connected devices globally and the number is projected to grow every year.

-• Revenue from IoT apps and devices is expected to reach $413.7 billion by 2031.
+• The revenue of IoT apps and devices is expected to reach $413.7 billion by 2031.

-• Global VC funding for IoT-focused companies increased to a record $1.2 billion in Q1 2022 compared to just $266 million in the same quarter last year.
+• Global VC funding for IoT-focused companies increased to a record high of $1.2 billion in Q1 2022 compared to just $266 million in the same quarter last year.

-• Supply chain shortage and global chip shortage caused by the pandemic slowed the market growth.
+• The supply chain and global chip shortages caused by the pandemic slowed the market growth.

-Overall, forecasts are positive about fast market recovery.
-Even though the production of devices has seen a decline, the increase in user demand and investments show that IoT app development is a budding area for new startups.
+Overall, the forecasts are positive about fast market recovery.
+Even though the production of devices has seen a decline, the increase in user demand and investments shows that IoT app development is a budding area for new startups.

 📲 What 8 industries IoT apps are popular in